janlv/cads-fmi-demo/README.md

 ## Platform resources

 Platform-specific pythonfmu binaries live under `platform_resources/<profile>/`.
 Use the helper script to stage the right bundle (it copies into the ignored `pythonfmu_resources/` directory).
 The script launches a minimal Docker image to generate the resources if they are missing, so ensure Docker is available.
+Any `.crt` / `.pem` files dropped into `certs/` are mounted automatically so pip can trust your corporate proxies during bootstrapping.

 ```bash
 # Auto-detect (runs linux profile on x86_64, apple profile on Darwin/arm64); bootstraps resources on first run